 Recommendation 1: 75% utilization should not be used as a qualifier for ordering numbering resources as there is no consideration for forecasting changes or periodic activation spikes.
-Continue use of the current Appendix B assignment methodology, while implementing the necessary changes that capture TB assignments.
+Continue use of the current Appendix B assignment methodology, while implementing the necessary changes that capture TB assignments.TN utilization reports will be supplied semi-annually for the purposes of evaluating overall numbering management efficiencies.
+This will be an effective tool for the CNA to identify any areas of concern and conduct further investigation if deemed necessary.

 [Add title]